Common-Longitudinal-ICU-data-Format/CLIF_icu_readmission/code/README.md

    - Output Table 1

    Expected outputs:
-   - ICU readmission rate table
+   - ICU Readmission Rate Table: A table detailing the readmission rates.
-   - Sankey plot: flow of patient movement
+   - Sankey Plot: A diagram visualizing the flow of patient movement between different hospital units.
-   - Table 1: patient demographic stratfied by readmitted vs not
+   - Table 1: A comprehensive breakdown of patient demographics, categorized by ICU readmission status (readmitted vs. not readmitted)